smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.0.12 - 2021-08-03

+CHANGES:

+- Changes to enhanced mode to eliminate some false positive results.
+- Several internal changes that do not affect the user experience.
+- Provided enhanced mode for local installations (does not affect cloud environment).

 ## 5.0.7 - 2021-07-14

 BUG FIXES: